 Mother’s Day Can be a Difficult Day

-Remember, Mother’s Day can be a difficult time for families where there have been divorce or loss.
+Remember, Mother’s Day can be a difficult time for families where there has been divorce or loss.
 Use your best judgment and remember that any role model can receive these gifts.
 Allow students with step-parents to create gifts for their stepmothers or caregivers.
-If they are low cost, the time and effort will go a long way.
+If they are low-cost, the time and effort will go a long way.

 What did you give your mother or female role model as a child?
 Do they still have it?
 Let s know in the comments below.